volodymyrprokopyuk/knowledge-base/programming/r.md

 - Keys = fast binary search subsetting by equality (vs vector scan) with shorter syntax suitable for repeated subsetting on the same column
-    - At most one key can be set on multiple columns, which physically reorders the rows by key columns by reference (creating the reordered column) always in increasing order and marks the columns as key columns in subsequent subsetting by setting the `sorted` attribute on the data.table
+    - At most one key can be set on multiple columns, which physically reorders the rows by key columns by reference always in increasing order and marks the columns as key columns in subsequent subsetting by setting the `sorted` attribute on the data.table (key does not use memory)
     - Duplicatge keys are allowed (uniqueness is not enforced)
     - Set a key `dt |> setkey(a, b)`, `dt |> setkeyv(c("a", "b"))`
     - Get a key `key(dt)`